16443578/hkbu-big-data-media/Final Group Project/README.md

 ## Data volume

 * The datasets contain Hong Kong visitor arrivals data between 2004 to 2017.
-However, the data of some of the years were unavailable for analysis, therefore, not all the analyses were conducted based on the whole period as mentioned above.
+However, the data of some of the years were unavailable for analysis, therefore not all the analyses were conducted based on the whole period as mentioned above.

 ## License